Questions From Applicants

-The application asks you about your mental health history as part of Innocence Canada's efforts to obtain as much information as possible about you as it relates to the particular circumstances of your case.
-Unfortunately, people who have mental health issues, diagnosed or not, are overrepresented in the criminal justice system.
+Innocence Canada needs to get as much information as possible about you and consider how it relates to the particular circumstances of your case.
+Unfortunately, people who have mental health issues, diagnosed or not, are over-represented in the criminal justice system.
 This is an issue that Innocence Canada is aware of and tries to take into account when considering claims of innocence.

 Why does the Innocence Canada application ask about my ethnicity?

 Providing information to Innocence Canada about your ethnicity is optional.
 The application asks about your ethnicity for two reasons: